SR-67 Pavement Rehabilitation Project

 Caltrans proposes to repair and improve 18 miles of travel way and shoulders on State Route 67 (SR-67) from just north of the San Diego River Bridge in Lakeside to State Route 78 in Ramona.

 The work includes upgrading metal beam guardrails, repairing drainage culverts and adding enhanced American with Disabilities Act (ADA) ramps and pedestrian refuges.
-Other project features include pavement markings at intersections as part of Complete Street–Enhanced crosswalk visibility, modifying existing signal systems and vehicle detection systems, and adding rumble stripes and traffic channelizers.
+Other project features include pavement markings at intersections as part of Complete Street– Enhanced crosswalk visibility, modifying existing signal systems and vehicle detection systems, and adding rumble stripes and traffic channelizers.
 The project will install a fiber optic cable system to serve as a digital backbone to enhance Caltrans traffic monitoring/ incident management and to provide network capacity for future field devices as well as broadband connection for the rural communities along the route.

 Preserving Our Transportation System

-SR-67 provides access from the City of San Diego to the East County region of San Diego County including the cities of El Cajon, Santee and Poway and the unincorporated communities of Ramona, Santa Ysabel and Julian.
+SR-67 provides access from the City of San Diego to the East County region of San Diego County including the cities of El Cajon, Santee, and Poway and the unincorporated communities of Ramona, Santa Ysabel, and Julian.
 The route provides access via State Route 78 to outlying rural communities and recreational areas and is designed to allow Surface Transportation Assistance Act (STAA) trucks.
-Increased growth in the community of Ramona has caused a need for capacity improvements for the route to meet the current and future demand.
-The project improvements will help preserve the condition of the transportation system and improve system performance.
+The project improvements will help preserve the transportation system's condition and improve system performance.

 - Reduce maintenance and extend the life of the existing pavement, and